What are “Prepaid Expenses”?

 Below is an extract and breakdown from the Hershey Company Balance Sheet at December 31, 2019.

-The Hershey Company – Extract from balance sheet
+The Hershey Company – Extract from the balance sheet

 Prepaid Expenses Versus Accrued Expenses